 - Online purchases require Customer to have an Ubuntu One account.

-- Unless otherwise specified in the Order, Canonical will make the Services available to Customer within 5 days of any of the following events: (i) Canonical receives a purchase order from Customer for the Fees, (ii) Customer pays the Fees to Canonical, or (iii) Canonical's reseller orders the Services with respect to Customer.
-Subject to this Agreement, including Customer's payment of the Fees, Canonical will provide the Services during the Term using reasonable skill and care and through suitably qualified employees and contractors.
+- Unless otherwise specified in the Order, Canonical will make the Services available to Customer within 5 days of any of the following events: (i) Canonical receives a purchase order from Customer for the fees, (ii) Customer pays the fees to Canonical, or (iii) Canonical's reseller orders the Services with respect to Customer.
+Subject to this Agreement, including Customer's payment of the fees, Canonical will provide the Services using reasonable skill and care and through suitably qualified employees and contractors.

 - Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order; or (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.

 - Each party will retain ownership of its Intellectual Property Rights and any Intellectual Property Rights it creates or obtains.
 Nothing Canonical creates or provides under this Agreement will be considered a "work made for hire", and no Intellectual Property Rights will transfer under this Agreement.